-A: Cash, American Express, MasterCard, Visa, Discover, and personal or traveler's checks may be used for purchases at the Omega Store and Omega Wellness Center.
-The Omega Café accepts cash only and Guest Services accepts cash only for postal, copying, and fax services.
+A: Cash, American Express, MasterCard, Visa, and Discover cards may be used for purchases at the Omega Store, Omega Wellness Center, and the Omega Café.
+Guest Services accepts cash only for postal, copying, and fax services.
 There is an ATM located in the Omega Café lobby for your convenience.
 Omega cannot cash personal checks or give a cash advance on your credit card.

 Q: What is Guest Services?

 A: Guest Services is located at street level under the Café.
 Some of the services provided are: babysitting (subject to availability), directions, fax and copying, first aid, flashlights, local and general information, lost and found, and maintenance and housekeeping requests.
 See the Guest Services section for more details.

 Q: How can I find out what’s happening on campus during my stay?

 A: Information kiosks with schedules are conveniently located throughout campus (see Campus Map).
 Check the kiosks for daily open classes, evening events, and other activity times and locations.

 Q: Can I switch my workshop after I arrive?

 A: If you start your program and decide it's not for you, you may be able to switch into a different program, pending availability, certain prerequisites, teacher approval, the appropriateness of switching into the program once it has started, and if you request to switch no later than the following deadlines: